freenas/freenas-docs/userguide/sharing.rst

 To view all active SMB connections and users, enter :command:`smbstatus` in the :ref:`Shell`.

 Deleting an SMB share only removes the sharing settings.
-The dataset that was being shared is not affected.
+The data that was being shared is not affected.

 .. _Configuring Unauthenticated Access: